grafana/grafana-amazonprometheus-datasource/docs/sources/configure.md

 | **Endpoint** | A custom endpoint for the AWS API.
 Leave empty to use the default endpoint for the selected region. |
 | **Default Region** | The AWS region of your workspace.
 SigV4 uses this region to sign requests. |
 | **Service** | The AWS service to sign requests against.
 Defaults to `aps` for Amazon Managed Service for Prometheus.
 Change this only if AWS instructs you to use a different service name. |

+## Private data source connect

+The data source supports [Private data source connect (PDC)](https://grafana.com/docs/grafana-cloud/connect-externally-hosted/private-data-source-connect/), which lets Grafana Cloud query an Amazon Managed Service for Prometheus workspace that isn't exposed to the public internet, such as a workspace reached through a VPC endpoint.

+To use PDC with this data source:

+1. Set up a PDC connection.
+Refer to [Configure Private data source connect](https://grafana.com/docs/grafana-cloud/connect-externally-hosted/private-data-source-connect/configure-pdc/).
+1. On the data source configuration page, expand **Secure Socks Proxy** and select the PDC connection.
+1. Click **Save & test** to verify connectivity through the private network.

+{{< admonition type="note" >}}
+The **Secure Socks Proxy** settings appear only when the secure SOCKS data source proxy is enabled on your Grafana instance.
+PDC is available in Grafana Cloud.
+{{< /admonition >}}

 ## Additional settings